 Quality-wise, to make sure a probiotic contains what it says it does—and that those live bacteria actually make it from production to your intestines without dying off—look for professional brands that undergo third-party testing.

-Probiotics often range from 5 to 100 billion, and you should start on the lower end and increase as they're tolerated (it's also worth noting that the more gut damage has been done, the more CFUs you might need).
+Probiotics often range from 5 to 100 billion, and you should start on the lower end and increase as they're tolerated (it's also worth noting that the more gut damage, the more CFUs you might need in the appropriate setting).

-If you're looking for a probiotic to address specific women's health issues, consider talking to a functional medicine doctor or health care professional.
+If you're looking for a probiotic to address your issues, consider talking to an integrative or functional medicine doctor or health care professional.
 They may be able to point you in the direction of which probiotic for women is best for you.

 For more on probiotics, check out our guide on deciding if they're right for you.

 Alexa Tucker is a freelance writer and editor based in Denver, Colorado.
 She covers all things health and wellness, including nutrition, fitness, and general health, as well as travel, beauty, and lifestyle.
 Tucker received her bachelor's in journalism from the Missouri School of Journalism, and her work has since been published by mindbodygreen, SELF, Men's Health, Women's Health, Runner's World, Well Good, New York Magazine's The Strategist, and many more.